open511/Open511API/index.md

 The second iteration will provide improvements to architecture and data formatting.
 It may also include two new services:

 * Crowdsourcing: the ability for citizens to submit reports like in the open311 framework.
 * Network data: with the first release, we noticed a need for linking an event with the road network.
-Also, some transportation agencies would like to publish their road network so a new resource might be added to support this feature but it is still under discussion. [(Issue 11)](https://github.com/opennorth/Open511API/issues/11)
+Also, some transportation agencies would like to publish their road network so a new resource might be added to support this feature but it is still under discussion.